 7. Complete the request form with your name and address information and submit the request.

 8. A customer service representative will follow up with you within 1 business day via email.

 You can pay by check, credit card (VISA & Master Card), purchase order, or ACH and wire transfer (outside the USA).
 Our payment conditions are net 30.

 How do I create an account?

 Customers will be prompted to create a new account via submitting a new quote request or order.
-A new account can also be created by clicking on the My Profile tab on the left navigation menu.
+A new account can also be created by clicking on the account icon in the upper right corner of the page.